Many construction businesses underestimate the true cost of packaging waste. The costs on your site can come from:

 Reducing packaging waste has a number of other commercial benefits for your business.
 These include:

-- Complying with legislation - businesses that handle significant quantities of packaging have responsibilities under packaging waste regulations - see packaging and packaging waste management.
+- Complying with legislation - businesses that handle significant quantities of packaging have responsibilities under packaging waste regulations.

 - Better procurement - if the main contractor is responsible for all waste, instead of each individual sub-contractor, a single improved level of waste minimisation performance can be applied to the project as a whole.